psychospace/psychospace.info/✼ Wiki Principles.md

 ## Wikipedia
 When a topic is too generic to be notable or distinct enough to the Heavens, a link to Wikipedia will suffice.
-For example, [[fire]]:
+For example, in the first paragraph of "[[fire]]":

 > ![[Fire#^a9cdc3]]